Tierragreen/flexible-notification-system/README.md

 # Flexible Notification System

 ## Overview
 This repository contains a Java-based Flexible Notification System developed to demonstrate professional software design principles, specifically Composition over Inheritance and maintainability within the Software Development Lifecycle (SDLC).

-The project shows how a system can evolve over time without requiring rewrites of core logic.
+The project illustrates how software should be viewed as an evolving system.
-New notification channels are added by extending the system, not modifying it.
+New notification channels are added by extending the system rather than rewriting core logic, reducing long-term maintenance cost and risk.

 ---
+## Repository Structure

+flexible-notification-system/
+├── Project04/
+│   ├── src/
+│   ├── README.md
+│   └── UML Diagram
+│
+├── Project05/
+│   ├── src/
+│   └── README.md
+│
+└── README.md

+---
 ## Project Structure

-This repository contains two related projects:
+This repository contains two related projects that represent different phases of the SDLC:

 ### Project 04 – Core Notification System
 Implements the base notification framework using: